 Richard agrees "It's important that contractors invest in their own development.
 Employees are offered training throughout their careers, but contractors need to think about their aspirations, what they want to achieve in the long term and set out plans to achieve this.
 They should think not just about the contracts they can and do attract, but what they hope to do in the medium to long term and endeavour to ensure their skill set is updated to ensure they do achieve their goals."

 "It can be frustrating for experienced contractors who think that qualifications are just a badge – they don't prove you are competent in your field of work.
 However, what they do signify to employers is that the contractor they're getting speaks the same language and has a similar mindset to other contractors and employees working in the organisation.
 This is important to employers because they'll want their contractors to start adding value from the very start of their contracts."

 Another point to be aware of, Richard says, is the importance of Re-registration.
 If your PRINCE2, MSP™, or M_o_R® Practitioner qualification is more than five years old, you should renew it.
 "It's not so important for employees because their organisations know how they've gained experience, but for contractors competing for work, re-registration is vital.
 This is because the methods are updated and anyone whose qualifications are more than five years old could have gaps in their knowledge.
 Contractors also need to demonstrate their commitment to their own CPD and re-registration is the best way to demonstrates to employers they are serious about keeping their knowledge up to date."

 Many contractors find it difficult to take time out of work to fit in time to attend courses or to re-register their existing professional qualifications.
-Some training companies such as Firebrand Training can provide you with the fastest route to professional certification through accelerated learning, so contractors don't have to take too much time out of work.
+Some training companies such as The Learning People can provide you with online training, so contractors are able to study at a time that suits them and fits around their other commitments.